 Cobalt, how to escape you?

-Cobalt is often used as a blue pigment or colouring agent.
-It is therefore recommended to avoid daily objects of this colour to minimise exposure.
+Cobalt is often used as a blue pigment or coloring agent.
+It is therefore recommended to avoid daily objects of this color to minimize exposure.
 Blue pigments can be hardly visible, in detergents for example.

 In addition, Cobalt is often present in cosmetic products, especially those tinted or colored (like make-up.
 In that case, it is necessary to check the composition of products.

 Different forms of Cobalt are authorized for such usage and are designed by: Cobalt aluminum oxide (CI 77346), Cobalt acetylmethionine, Cobalt DNA, Cobalt gluconate, Cobalt titanium dioxide, Cobalt chloride and Lithium cobalt titanate.

 Skintifique products that include the CapturifiqueTM technology prevent Cobalt from penetrating into the skin and preserve it from the effects of this metal.

 CAPTURES Cobalt allergens before they penetrate into the skin

 CAPTURE Cobalt allergens before they penetrate into the skin

 the skin natural barrier to prevent Nickel, Chromium and Cobalt from entering the skin and triggering allergic reactions and rashes

 skin sensitisation to Nickel, Chromium and Cobalt.
 CAPTURIFIQUE™ acts on the root cause of the rashes, not just on the symptoms